harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 do
     cd $input_dir
     rates_file=rates.txt
-    # Specify number of iterations to discard, 100,000 iterations is recommended min
+    # Specify number of iterations to discard
+    # 100,000 iterations is recommended min
     # So divide 100,000 by sampling rate for burn-in value
     burn_in=50
     location_file=ldhat_"$input_dir".ldhat.locs